dmitry-kostin/go-rest/README.md

 - Logging
 - Configuration, while `.env` file is present in project root, it's up to you how to load it
 - Service layer, can serve as an excellent starting point for DDD services or basic CRUD operations
+- Struct validations using govalidator as a fast and replaceble solution especially if you in favor of other methods

 ## Getting Started